 - 1.2.1 The purpose of the SCAAP is to set a detailed and comprehensive planning policy framework for Southend's Central Area to guide the delivery of development to 2021.
 The SCAAP sits in the context of the other planning documents that make up the Local Development Framework (LDF) for the Borough.
 These include the Core Strategy, which sets the policies that set out the strategic approach to development in the Borough and covers the general spatial approach to development and the high tier policies to manage the delivery of development.
 The Development Management Document (DMD) also sets Borough-wide policies to be used in determining development delivery throughout the plan area, including in the Central Area.
 The other AAP prepared in Southend is the London Southend Airport Joint Area Action Plan that covers the airport and its environs and is located in the north of the Borough and extends into Rochford district. - 1.2.2 The SCAAP, with its current boundary, has been through several preparation stages to reach the current 'Preferred Approach' version.
-These stages have entailed: - SCAAP Issues and Options (March 2010): this was the first version of the AAP that covered Southend Central including parts of the seafront, prior to this stage separate town centre and seafront AAPs were proposed. - SCAAP Proposed Submission (October 2011): this took forward the discussion of Issues and Options in the earlier version to present a complete set of policies to for the Central area; and - SCAAP Preferred Approach (October 2015): this is the current stage of the SCAAP and again sets out a preferred policy approach for consultation, which includes some options for consultees to consider.
-It has been necessary to take a step back in this version of the SCAAP as that since the previous version was published the National Planning Policy Framework (2012) and Southend DMD (2014) have been published/adopted. - 1.2.3 The SA of the SCAAP has been an ongoing process through each consultation stage of the SCAAP, with an SA report prepared at each consultation stage.
+These stages have entailed: - SCAAP Issues and Options (March 2010): this was the first version of the AAP that covered Southend Central including parts of the seafront, prior to this stage separate town centre and seafront AAPs were proposed. - SCAAP Proposed Submission (October 2011): this took forward the discussion of Issues and Options in the earlier version to present a complete set of policies to for the Central area; - SCAAP Preferred Approach (October 2015): this version again set out a preferred policy approach for consultation, which includes some options for consultees to consider.
+At that stage it was necessary to take a step back in preparation to ensure the SCAAP was in keeping with national planning policy as published in the National Planning Policy Framework (2012), as well as reflected the Southend DMD (2014) that had been adopted in the intervening period; and - SCAAP Revised Proposed Submission Version (October 2016): this is the current version of the SCAAP addressed through this SA Report.
+This version of the SCAAP included revisions to the Preferred Approach as a result on comments made at consultation, as well as new sites for allocation that have come forward since 2015. - 1.2.3 The SA of the SCAAP has been an ongoing process through each consultation stage of the SCAAP, with an SA report prepared at each consultation stage.